 Stormwater Treatment and Flow Control BMPs/Facilities means detention facilities, treatment BMPs/facilities, bioretention, vegetated roofs, and permeable pavements that help meet Appendix 1 Minimum Requirements #6 (treatment), #7 (flow control), or both.

-NOTE TO READER: the proposed mapping language now relies on the proposed term “permanent stormwater facilities” to capture Stormwater Treatment and Flow control facilities/BMPs – these types of facilities would only be required to be mapped as a permanent stormwater facitlity” which does not distinguish between a facility built as a retrofit (i.e. not necessarily to meet new or redevelopment standards) and a stormwater treatment and flow control BMP/facility (helps to meet MR# 6 or 7, or both).
+NOTE TO READER: the proposed mapping language now relies on the proposed term “permanent stormwater facilities” to capture Stormwater Treatment and Flow control facilities/BMPs – these types of facilities would only be required to be mapped as a permanent stormwater facility” which does not distinguish between a facility built as a retrofit (i.e. not necessarily to meet new or redevelopment standards) and a stormwater treatment and flow control BMP/facility (helps to meet MR# 6 or 7, or both).
 It may be helpful to make that distinction in your mapping system as the two may have different inspection and maintenance requirements.

 Additional Guidance